7 common types of customer needs (+ how to meet them)

 This is the most basic customer need that's associated with things like courtesy and politeness.
 Friendly agents are a top indicator of a good customer experience, according to the customers surveyed in our 2021 Trends Report.

-Customers need to know the organization understands and appreciates their needs and circumstances.
+Customers need to know the organisation understands and appreciates their needs and circumstances.
 In fact, 49% surveyed in our 2021 Trends Report said they want agents to be empathetic.

 Customers must feel that they're getting adequate attention and fair and reasonable answers.